uTensor/utensor-mnist-demo/README.md

 # Playing with the application
 After drawing a number on the screen press the blue button to run inference, uTensor should output its prediction in the middle of the screen.
 Then press the reset button.
 [![Whoops!
 Failed loading video](https://img.youtube.com/vi/FhbCAd0sO1c/0.jpg)](https://www.youtube.com/watch?v=FhbCAd0sO1c)

+*Note*: The model used in training is very simple and has suboptimal accuracy in practice.